TempleBrianM/TempleBrianM.github.io/README.md

-# My Software Developer Portfolio
+# My Software Developer Portfolio Website

 ##Intro
 This portfolio website is where my most recent projects are displayed for to be seen by whoever may be interested.